 Suzuki Repertoire

-Children do not practice exercises to learn to talk, but use language for its natural purpose of communication and self-expression.
-Pieces in the Suzuki repertoire are designed to present one or two new technical problems to be learned in the context of the music rather than through dry technical exercises.
+Children do not practice exercises to learn to talk but use language for its natural purpose of communication and self-expression.
+The Suzuki repertoire is designed to present one or two new technical skills to be learned in the context of the music rather than only through dry technical exercises.

 Delayed Reading

 Children are taught to read after their ability to talk has been well established.
 In the same way, children should develop basic technical competence on their instruments before being taught to read music.
-When music reading is introduced, it is pursued systematically at each lesson.
+When music reading is introduced, it is taught step by step at each lesson.

 Older Students or Students Transferring from Other Methods

 Students of any age can benefit from Suzuki’s ideals of natural technique, tone development, and musicianship.
-The Preucil School welcomes students who transfer from non-Suzuki backgrounds during any stage of advancement.
+Preucil School welcomes students who transfer from non-Suzuki backgrounds during any stage of development.